How To Create A WordPress Website With SiteGround – Beginner’s Guide

-You can now send and receive emails with your professional email from your Gmail account.
-When you click compose, you will be given the option on whether to send the email with Gmail or your professional email address.
-TIP: Have a look at the screenshot below.
+When you click ‘Compose’, you will be asked whether you want to send the email with Gmail or the professional email address.

 You can still change the default account from Gmail to the Professional email from the “Accounts & Imports” section in Settings.

 The SG Optimizer Plugin lets you enjoy the benefits of configuring the SSL certificate (for existing sites) and using the SuperCacher.

-For example, you can create a subdomain like “shop.yourdomain.com” and install WordPress and then use the theme that supports Woo-commerce like the WordPress Ultra Theme.
-Then, users can access the shop within your website as a page, but you will configure it from the subdomain directory on your cPanel.
+For example, you can create a subdomain like “shop.yourdomain.com” and install WordPress and then use a theme that supports Woo-commerce like the Themify Ultra Theme.

 If you found this guide resourceful, kindly leave a comment and don’t forget to share!